 Korean Hare’s diet consists mostly of grasses and sedges, although they will also snack on legumes, fruits, and vegetables when available.

-They stay close to natural areas where they can find ample food sources while avoiding potential predators like birds of prey or land mammals like foxes and badgers that may hunt them in open fields or grasslands.
+They stay close to natural areas where they can find ample food sources while avoiding potential predators, such as birds of prey or land mammals like foxes and badgers, that may hunt them in open fields or grasslands.

 As nocturnal creatures, they remain most active at night, traveling as far as 1-2 kilometers from their home territory.

-During mating season, which lasts from April through August when temperatures begin to rise.
+During mating season, which lasts from April through August, temperatures rise.

 16. Corsican Hare